Can You Cut Or Bend A Flame Sensor? Should You?

 A home high efficiency furnace.

-Cleaning and maintenance of the furnace should be performed on a seasonal basis in order to extend the life of a flame sensor.
+Cleaning and maintenance of the furnace should be performed on a seasonal basis to extend the life of a flame sensor.

-If you give the sensor of your heating system a thorough cleaning at least once a year, you can avoid having to call for emergency heating services in the middle of the winter even if your heating system seems to be operating smoothly.
+Give the sensor of your heating system a thorough cleaning at least once a year.
+You can avoid having to call for emergency heating services in the middle of the winter, even if your heating system seems to be operating smoothly.

-It is recommended that you replace the flame sensor every two or three years as a preventative measure even if the flame sensor is in good operating order and performing as it should.
+You should replace the flame sensor every two or three years as a preventative measure, even if it is in good operating order and performing as it should.

 Why Do Flame Sensors Fail?